To learn about all features of Recorder, see Breeze Recorder.

 On the left side you have a panel to enter information and adjust the settings that will be used for recording a new image.
 You will see the cameras and scanners that Breeze Recorder is connected to.

-Write your file name (optional: add comments that will be save as meta info with the image file)
+Write your file name (optional: add comments that will be saved as meta info with the image file).

 Reference information: Configure if you want to take an automatic white reference or not (“Disable”).